Hamilton judge faces disciplinary hearing on Wednesday for wearing Trump hat in court

 Justice Zabel will be facing a four-person panel: Ontario Appeal Court Justice Robert Sharpe, a former executive legal officer at the Supreme Court of Canada; Ontario Court Justice Leslie Pringle; lawyer Christopher Bredt; and community member Farsad Kiani.
 Linda Rothstein, a lawyer who has been involved in several high-profile inquiries, such as one into the City of Toronto’s computer-leasing scandal, will present the case against him.

-A range of consequences is possible, including a warning, an order ot take counselling, a suspension or a recommendation to the Ontario Attorney-General that he be removed.
+A range of consequences is possible, including a warning, an order to take counselling, a suspension or a recommendation to the Ontario Attorney-General that he be removed.
 Since 2002, the Ontario Judicial Council has held nine public disciplinary hearings.
 None resulted in a recommendation for removal.
 One judge resigned before evidence was called.
 Another judge resigned after council ruled he had committed misconduct.Report Typo/Error

 Follow @seanfineglobeon Twitter: